luweizheng/finax/README.md

 * calculate mathematical derivative of financial models, i.e. Greeks

-* distribute workloads on multiple devices and machines
+* distribute workloads on multiple devices

-`examples` directory contains several demonstrations of using the JAX-Quant-Finance.
+`examples` directory contains several demonstrations of using our Finax library.

 ## Install